 Most credit scoring systems require approximately six months of history in order to calculate a score.
 So, you probably just need to give it some more time.

-However, having only one account is still a very “thin file” and probably won’t result in high scores because you aren’t sufficiently demonstrating that you can manage risk.
+However, having only one account is still a very “thin file” and probably won’t result in high scores because you lack sufficient account history to demonstrate that you can manage credit well.

-Use the card a little each month and pay it in full so that you aren’t paying finance charges and are keeping a low debt-to-credit limit ratio.
+- Make payments on time and keep balances low.
+Use the card a little each month and pay it in full so that you aren’t paying finance charges and are keeping a low debt-to-credit limit ratio, or utilization rate.
 Using a credit card responsibly can be the best type of credit reference to help build positive scores.

-The best thing to do now is sit back, relax and keep making those payments on time.
-Eventually he will have enough history to score.
-It just takes patience and consistent payments on that car loan.
+Eventually, your husband he will have enough history to get a credit score.
+It just takes patience, time and consistent payments on that car loan.

 Thanks for asking.